 6 – Measurements

 With some extra time and effort put into careful planning, all items in your bedroom should find their perfect place and fit in.
-Measure your walls and your furniture, then draw a simple plan before going into the pushing and pulling; tucking your bed right into a corner or under the eaves, or using the gap next to a column for a closet may leave some usable space in the rest of the room.
+Measure your walls and your furniture, then draw a simple plan before going into the pushing and pulling; tucking your bed right into a corner or under the eaves or using the gap next to a column for a closet may leave some usable space in the rest of the room.

 Moving into a smaller home taught us some hard lessons.
 One of them was making sure I measure before buying new furniture.
-I have some pieces of furniture that are way too large for some of the rooms in my townhouse, and I’m planning on selling them and replacing them with smaller pieces that work much better.
+I have some furniture pieces that are way too large for some of the rooms in my townhouse, and I’m planning on selling them and replacing them with smaller pieces that work much better.

 In the image below, the decorator had little space to work within this small bedroom.
 They carefully planned and purchased the perfect size end tables so the closet door can see be accessed easily.
-I love the decor elements they used and the brick back wall really pulls the room together perfectly!
+I love the decor elements they used, and the brick back wall really pulls the room together perfectly!

 7 – Storage